 There is the thrust of the final prayer Jesus Christ made in our behalf.
 That we might be one!
 Not divided, not separated, not confused, and not dead!
 But one in life eternally.
 If we understand it, this was the major reason for His ministry.
 People sometimes go as far as the death of Jesus Christ, and they stop there.
-The reason He died, brethren, is so that we could be one, so that all of these divisions, confusion, quarrelling, fighting, offenses, anger, murder, deceit—would stop.
+The reason He died, brethren, is so that we could be one, so that all of these divisions, confusion, quarreling, fighting, offenses, anger, murder, deceit—would stop.
 His prayer was that we might be one.

 If we cannot be used by Him to create one, even in this small group—a small group that is one with each other and the Father—how is He ever going to bring us into His Kingdom?
 We are talking about serious business here.
-It is not something that we can take lightly; we cannot turn our backs on the very purpose of Jesus Christ’s ministry, His entry in this world, His perfect life, and of His death.
-It was all aimed at bringing everyone into one with the Father and each other.
+It is not something that we can take lightly; we cannot turn our backs on the very purpose of Jesus Christ’s ministry.
+His entry in this world, His perfect life, and His death were all aimed at bringing everyone into one with the Father and each other.
 As long as we are not one, what we see in this world is just going to continue right on.

 John 17:20-22 "I do not pray for these alone, but also for those who will believe in Me through their word [that is you and me] that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.
 And the glory which You gave Me I have given them, that they may be one just as We are one:

 The glory that He gave to the Son was His Word and His Spirit, and it was given for that purpose.
 It is the same reason that Jesus Christ came, lived, and died; the same reason that God gave Christ His glory and gives it to you and me is so that we can be one.